GRANTS AND CONTRACTSRecommended by: Office of Research and Sponsored Programs and Administration and Finance Division

 Ownership, Custody and Retention of Sponsored Program Records

-- Original copies of Institutional Approval Forms, submitted proposals and related documentation until such time as a funding decision is made.
-If the proposal is funded, the original copies shall be transferred to the Division of Administration and Finance and a copy is retained in ORSP for one year.
-If the proposal is not funded, the original copy shall be returned to the Principal Investigator and a copy shall be retained by ORSP for one year.
+- Original copies of Institutional Approval Forms, submitted proposal summaries and related documentation until such time as a funding decision is made.
+If the proposal is funded, the original copies shall be transferred to the Division of Administration and Finance and a copy is retained in ORSP.
+If the proposal is not funded, the original copy shall be returned to the Principal Investigator and a copy shall be retained by ORSP.

-- Conflict of interest forms for governmental agencies shall be retained by ORSP for seven years.
+- Conflict of interest forms for governmental agencies shall be retained by ORSP.

-- All records related to the Rights of Human Subjects in Research including but not limited to completed applications, minutes of Institutional Review Board Meetings, and all documentation filed with the Department of Health and Human Services Federalwide Assurance of Protection for Human Subjects filings shall be retained for five years.
+- All records related to the Rights of Human Subjects in Research including but not limited to completed applications, minutes of Institutional Review Board Meetings, and all documentation filed with the Department of Health and Human Services Federalwide Assurance of Protection for Human Subjects filings shall be retained by ORSP.

-The Division of Administration and Finance shall retain custody of the grant and contract business documents; contracts, invoices, agency funding reports, etc., according to the following priority scheme:
+The Division of Administration and Finance shall retain custody of the grant and contract business documents; contracts, invoices, agency funding reports, etc.,in compliance with Executive Order 1031.